GrokkingGrok/Project-Asimov/design/src/asimov/flow/TorqTheory.md

 4. Items: 400 → Sell at 13.5 RT each

-The robots managed to produce 400 items for me, and I can sell them for 13.5 RT per to make the profit my business needs to stay alive.
+The robots managed to produce 400 items for me, and I can sell them for 13.5 RT per to make the revenue my business needs to stay alive.
+Will it work?
+I paid the robot 4.5 RT per item, so as long as I keep my overhead to less than 7 RT per item, I'm in the black.

 Isaac mints 3600 fresh RoboTorq (value-added to a pile of raw materials, scaled from the cost of the robotic labor that added the value) and distributes it to bondholders in bits as the product is expected to hit the market, who will engage in spending, investing, or saving, allowing the newly minted currency to accumulate for purchase.

+As a business person, I can use my estimated selling price and the constant cost of robotic labor in RoboTorqs to make business decisions.
+As a Bondholder, you get some of the money that someone else will need to buy my product, which in turn spawns the need for vigorous economic activity.

-Operating costs recycle into circulation — the money supply remains balanced.
+The Bond network's operating costs recycle into circulation — the money supply remains balanced.

 A few notes on why minting is not (RoboTorq_in + other production costs) (torq - 1):
 - With relatively few humans involved, most of the production costs are paid to other Enterprises for raw materials.